glowbom/mobile-orders/README.md

 ### Step 1

-Open [Glowbom Chat](https://glowbom.com/chat/) and create an account if you haven't done it already.
+Open [Glowbom](https://glowbom.com/chat/) and create an account if you haven't done it already.

 ### Step 2